humanmade/altis-cloud/docs/architecture.md

 Every client and every environment is fully segregated from each other using logical controls at the network level, backed by AWS security controls.

 Altis Cloud is designed to be highly-available, with redundant servers split across multiple availability zones, which are physically-independent data centres.
+Each set of availability zones are located in the [same physical region](./origin-locations.md).
 This ensures resiliency and redundancy of your data and application.

 (Note that full HA is not included with all environment tiers; consult your plan information.
 High availability is also only available on production environments.)